VexyPT/VexyPT/readme.md

 <h2 align="center">Hi there, i'm Vexy👋</h2>

-<h3>I'm a Portuguese dev since 2020, i love to imagine and create something new with programming.</h3>
+<h3>I'm a Portuguese developer since 2020, i love to imagine and create something new with programming.</h3>

 - 🤖 I’m currently working as **Bot developer** and **CIO** at **Space Solutions**.